AbhishekDere/Calc-Vault/README.md

 - **Notepad:** Jot down important information securely with the built-in notepad feature.
 Keep your notes organized with categories and tags.
 Access your notes quickly and easily.
 Enjoy the simplicity and convenience of a digital notepad.
 - **VPN:** Protect your online privacy and security with the built-in VPN feature.
 Access geo-restricted content with ease.
 Browse the web anonymously and securely.
 Enjoy a fast and reliable VPN service integrated into your app.

+## Video Demonstration

+Watch the Calc-Vault in action: [YouTube Video](https://youtu.be/duhNRmWPHbA)

+## Installation

+1. Clone the repository: `git clone https://github.com/AbhishekDere/Calc-Vault.git`
+2. Open the project in Android Studio.
+3. Build and run the app on your Android device or emulator.

 ## Screenshots

 <div style="display: flex; justify-content: center; flex-wrap: wrap;">